Our favourite puppy food8 June 2023

 Generally, you should follow the amounts of food recommended on the pack, unless told otherwise by your vet.
 Some pups might seem hungry, but if they are growing well, are wormed properly and your vet has no concerns, then be careful not to overfeed them.
 Overfeeding is a common cause of diarrhoea in puppies.

-It’s also impawtant for puppies to grow slow and steady, particularly large breeds, so you don’t want to overfeed them and have them grow too quickly.
+It’s also impawtant for puppies to grow slow and steady, particularly large breeds, so you don’t want them grow too quickly.
 Regular weight checks at your local vet (see RCVS find a vet) are a great way to see how your pup is growing, get your pooch used to the vets and also discuss any worries you might have with the practice team.

 How long should you feed puppy food for?